Common 529 Questions

 Q. Can I claim a federal income tax deduction based on my contributions into a 529 plan?

-A. Unfortunately, there is not a federal income tax deduction for contributions into a 529 college savings plan.
+A. No, there is not a federal income tax deduction for contributions into a 529 college savings plan.

 Q. Can I claim a state income tax deduction based on my contributions into a 529 plan?